Skip to main content

 CANCELEDEvent canceled

 ERRORAn error has occurred.
-If the cause of the error is a lack of quotas in the project, increase quotas.
-If no reason is given, file a ticket
+If the cause of the error is insufficient quotas in the project, increase quotas.
+If the reason is not specified, create a ticket

 DONEThe event was successfully completed